 There’s an amateur photographer inside each of us.
-For years, iOS devices constantly outperformed many Android devices in terms of camera quality and built-in camera modes.
+For years, iOS devices constantly outperformed many Android devices regarding camera quality and built-in camera modes.
 But that’s about to change.

-Now that Android phone cameras are punching up with better hardware and software, you can take stunning photographs akin to a DSLR camera.
+Now that Android phone cameras are punching up with better hardware and software, you can take stunning photographs like a DSLR camera.
 This guide will teach you how to unlock the features in your Android phone, frame your shots and make share-worthy photographs that look highly professional.

 Whether it’s spectacular scenery while on vacation, your favorite people or anything in between, keep reading for tips and tricks to help you capture the best photos possible on your Android phone.

 1. Basic tips before you start taking photos

 Before you can flip into photography mode, we should get a few things in order first.
 Do these quick setup tips so you can focus on the fun part without running into problems.